Troubleshooting a Polar watch with built-in GPS (GNSS)

 Set GPS recording on in the sport profile settings in the Flow app or web service.
 Remember to sync the settings to your watch.

-If the data file has expired, sync your Polar device with the Flow web service via FlowSync software or with the Flow app to update A-GPS data.For more information on A-GPS (Assisted GPS), see WHAT IS ASSISTED GPS (A-GPS)?
-HOW DOES IT WORK?
+If the data file has expired, sync your watch with the Flow web service using either the Flow app or FlowSync software to update the A-GPS data.

-Stand still and hold the position until your watch has found the satellite signals:Grit X Pro, Grit X2 Pro, Grit X, Ignite 2, Ignite 3, Pacer, Pacer Pro, Vantage M2, Vantage M3, Vantage V2, Vantage V3: The circle around the GPS icon will turn orange when the minimum amount of satellites (4) needed for the GPS fix are found.
+Grit X Pro, Grit X2 Pro, Grit X, Grit X2, Ignite 2, Ignite 3, Pacer, Pacer Pro, Street X, Vantage M2, Vantage M3, Vantage V2, Vantage V3: The circle around the GPS icon will turn orange when the minimum amount of satellites (4) needed for the GPS fix are found.
 You can start your session but for better accuracy wait until the circle turns green.

-M400/M430: The percentage value shown next to the GPS icon indicates when the GPS is ready.
+M430: The percentage value shown next to the GPS icon indicates when the GPS is ready.
 When it reaches 100 %, OK is displayed.

 Note that as GPS was the first Global Navigation Satellite System (GNSS), and is the most widely used system, the term GPS is still commonly used when referring to all types of GNSS.
 However, the correct term is GNSS, which is an umbrella term that covers all global satellite positioning systems, including GPS.